 Though I attribute most of Monoprix’s “all look same” tomfoolery to ignorance and sloth on the parts of the copywriter and marketing team, I don’t appreciate the casual interchangeability of Japanese and Korean culture.
 So casual they didn’t even bother to google the country they’re writing about.
 (I looked up the date L’Oréal acquired Maybelline because that’s what writers do!
 1996.)
 It’s this kind of everyday negligence that leads to people saying, “Konichiwa” to me on the street, thinking they’re being a cultural ambassador when they’re actually being stupid and offensive.
 If you’re selling Korean products, don’t reference Japanese culture.
 Don’t perpetuate the idea that Asia is one country.
 We don’t go around talking about French paella, do we?

-Finally, do some due diligence.
-It is 2017.
+Some due diligence, please.
 The internet is an amazing tool for knowledge if you want it to be.

 What do you think?
 Is Monoprix racist or just French?